Indications for: CHANTIX

 Monitor for neuropsychiatric adverse events (eg, behavioral changes, agitation, depression, suicidal ideation); evaluate and consider dose reduction, continue therapy under closer monitoring, or discontinuation if occur.
 Pre-existing psychiatric disorders.
 History of seizures or other factors that can lower seizure threshold.
 Cardiovascular disease; monitor for new or worsening signs/symptoms.
 Renal impairment.
 Elderly.
 Pregnancy.
 Nursing mothers: monitor infant.

-Nicotinic receptor partial agonist.
+Nicotinic acetylcholine receptor agonist.

 May affect alcohol tolerance; reduce alcohol consumption until effects are known.
 Smoking cessation may affect metabolism of other drugs (eg, warfarin, theophylline, insulin).
 Increased adverse effects with nicotine replacement therapy.